U.S. Department of Commerce Invests $1.2 Million in CARES Act Recovery Assistance to Support Post-Pandemic Recovery of Pennsylvania’s Small Businesses

-WASHINGTON – Today, the U.S. Department of Commerce’s Economic Development Administration (EDA) is awarding a $633,555 grant to the Ben Franklin Technology Partners of Philadelphia, Pennsylvania, to support the development of a new life sciences regional innovation cluster.
-This EDA grant, to be matched with $646,712 in local funds, is expected to create 35 jobs.
+WASHINGTON – Today, U.S. Secretary of Commerce Gina M. Raimondo announced that the Department’s Economic Development Administration (EDA) is awarding a $1.2 million CARES Act Recovery Assistance grant to Temple University, Philadelphia, Pennsylvania, to support the post-pandemic recovery of Pennsylvania’s small businesses through the PA Digital Transformation and E-commerce Program.
+This EDA grant, to be matched with $300,000 in local funds, is expected to retain 2,000 jobs.

 About the U.S. Economic Development Administration (www.eda.gov)